Edna St. Vincent Millay's "I will put Chaos into fourteen lines"

 Edna St. Vincent Millay

-This collection includes "I will put Chaos into fourteen lines."
+Introduction and Text of Poem, "I will put Chaos into fourteen lines"

 In the octave, the speaker asserts that she is placing Chaos in the cage of a sonnet in order to tame him, or make order from confusion.